yuanfangbot/randomly_created_repo/blog/post1.md

 # Getting Started with Hexo

-Hexo is a fast, simple & powerful blog framework built with Node.js.
+Hexo is a fast, simple &amp; powerful blog framework built with Node.js.

 ## Installation